-Please note: The Sportivate project ends in March 2018.
+Please note: The Sportivate project ended in March 2018.
 North Yorkshire Sport are no longer looking for new projects to start.
 Please contact us to look at alternative support available

 Announced in November 2010 as part of the Sport England 'Places People Play' Strategy, Sportivate is a programme aimed at increasing participation amongst people aged 11-25.
 We are currently in the 5th year of delivery (April 15-Mar 16), with funding from Sport England confirmed until March 2017.

 North Yorkshire Sport are responsible for managing the programme within the County, and on this page you can find information on what the programme is, who the focus participants are, how to apply and supporting documents that can help strengthen your application.

 Sportivate provides clubs and organisations with the opportunity to apply for funding to deliver between six and eight week blocks of coached sports activity, with a target of as many young people as possible missing no more than 1 session of a 6,7 or 8 week block.
 Sportivate can support projects with coaching costs, facility hire, equipment, marketing and coach education courses and much more.

 The programme will support an increase in the number of 11-25 year olds taking part in 1 x 30 minutes of Sport / Physical activity per week by specifically targeting young people who are currently doing 0 to 3 occasions of formal activity in the previous 28 days.

 Projects are encouraged to attract as many inactive young people as possible, with an aim of at least 75% of their completed participants currently doing 0-3 occasions of sport in the previous 28 days.